acorn-io/docs/docs/30-production/05-acorn-sizing.md

 }

 acorns: app: {
-    class: "free"
+    class: "standard"
     image: "ghcr.io/acorn-io/hello-world:v1.#.#"
     autoUpgrade: true
 }
 ```

-In this example, the `mariadb` service will be deployed on an `standard` compute class and the `app` acorn will be deployed on a `free` compute class.
+In this example, both the `mariadb` service and the `app` acorn will be deployed on an `standard` compute class.
 If you don't specify a compute class, the default compute class will be used, same as on the command line.

 ### On a container